Published: February 2, 2024 | Last Updated: December 19, 2024

 Pulp Fiction can also be considered an example of an episodic narrative structure due to its multiple storylines.

 Boyhood (2014) is another example of an episodic structure.
-Boyhood is a coming-of-age drama filmed over 12 years.
-The film follows the life of a young boy named Mason as he grows up and faces various challenges.
+This coming-of-age drama was filmed over 12 years, following Mason as he grows up and navigates life’s challenges.
+Each year unfolds as a distinct episode, showing key moments and milestones in his journey.

 Multiple Perspective Narrative